The Bankrate promise

 Finalize your insurance

-Consider collision and comprehensive
+Consider collision coverage and comprehensive coverage

-Roadside assistance coverage
+Consider roadside assistance coverage

-Read your manual
+Read your vehicle’s manual

 Think about maintenance